Frequently Asked Questions

 Is Ultra Clear that much clearer than regular clarity?

 Ultra-clear glass has about the same strength as regular clarity of the same thickness.
-The difference is the ultra-clear has a lower iron content that gives it an exceptionally clear look.
-If you were to look at a regular clarity aquarium full of water it looks very clear.
-You would not notice any tinting.
-However, if you looked at it immediately next to an ultra-clear aquarium, you would notice a slight difference between the two.
+The difference is the Ultra-clear glass has a lower iron content, giving it an exceptionally clear look.
+If you look at a Regular Clarity fish tank full of water, it appears very clear and you won’t notice any tinting.
+However, if you looked at it immediately next to an Ultra-clear aquarium, there is a noticeable difference between the two.

 Back to Top